 Cross-dressing is an act by a person of one gender to dress as a different gender.
 It is a performance that does not align with the person’s true identity.
 It is most often seen by a cis man dressing as a woman or a cis woman dressing as a man, but it can be done by trans people as well.
 It occasionally has sexual implications behind it, but not always.
 Cross-dressing is not the same as being transgender.

 Deadnaming is the use of a person’s former name in a way to target the person with harassment.
-It is considered hate speech in many situations.
+When done intentionally, it is hate speech.
 Really just a dick move, honestly.
 It’s not like you go around calling Snoop Dogg by the name Snoop Lion.

 Drag is a flamboyant performance of gender, often for entertainment purposes.
 When doing drag, the person takes on a persona other than their true identity.
 Cis and trans people alike can do drag, becoming drag queens & drag kings.
 Drag is often a form of cross-dressing, but a woman can also become a drag queen and a man can become a drag king.
 It is sometimes referred to as “gender-clowning.”
 Doing drag is not the same as being transgender.